gristlabs/grist-help/help/index.md

 learn to link data, and create high-productivity layouts.

 [Analyze and visualize data](investment-research.md).
-Using the "Investment Research" example, learn to create summary tables, create charts, and link charts dynamically.
+Using the "Investment Research" example, learn to create summary tables and charts, and link charts dynamically.

-[Coming soon] [Managing business data](investment-research.md).
-Using the "Training Center" example, learn to model business data, use formulas, and manage complexity.
+[Managing business data](afterschool-program.md).
+Using the "Afterschool Program" example, learn to model business data, use formulas, and manage complexity.
-{: .coming-soon }

 [Coming soon] [Managing scientific data](investment-research.md).
-Using the "Biochem Research" example, learn to organize, maintain, and analyze scientific data.
+Using the "Biochem Research" example, learn to organize and analyze scientific data.
 {: .coming-soon }

 </div>